VPN Install and Setup Guide for Mac

 Use Pulse Secure to connect and disconnect the Fordham VPN on your personal devices.

 First-time users will need to download Pulse Secure and configure it to the VPN Connection that they require.
 Pulse Secure requires an antivirus to be installed to allow access to the VPN.
-If a security error appears, download and install a free antivirus available from fordham.edu/antivirus.
+Fordham IT provides antivirus protection to University-issued devices.

 You may download Pulse Secure to all your devices, but only one device may connect at a time.